 A lot about Travel Boxes and Measuring Your Dog.

 This all said, be aware that each country in the world has either slightly different or entirely unique requirements of their own for the import of animals and the details are often voluminous.
-And more than that, for you to get an accurate picture of the costs involved, the specific details of your pet(s) (breed, age, size, etc.) and intended destination are central components in the planning stages because these have a direct impact on cost calculations for your pet's air waybill (AWB) as determined by the airlines.
+And more than that, for you to get an accurate picture of the costs involved, the specific details of your pet(s) (breed, age, size, etc.) and intended destination are central components in the planning stages because these have a direct impact on cost calculations for your pet's relocation and travel options.

 So whether or not you handle your pet's relocation on your own or use an agent like us, there's a lot you need to know and to get right before you can have a clear understanding of what's ahead.

 And we would like to help.
 We do not charge you for enquiries and detailed, personalized estimates for your pet's shipment.
-Our estimates contain full cost projections and pages of supporting, instructional information regarding the requirements for your specific destination and pet(s).
-So regardless of whether or not you use our services, our estimates will provide you with a very valuable start to your process, no matter which corner of the world you're going to.
+Our estimates for manifest cargo relocations contain full cost projections and many pages (too many?) of supportive, instructional information regarding the requirements for your specific destination and pet(s).
+And if you're travelling with your pet as accompanied/excess baggage (country and airline permitting), we give you the full details of the many support services we can offer, along with the fees and a whole bunch of other useful information.
+So regardless of whether or not you use our services, our estimates and information will provide you with a very valuable start to your process, no matter which corner of the world you're going to.

 I know you relocate dogs and cats, but what about birds • rabbits • ferrets • guinea pigs • lizards • snake • cheetahs• penguins • monkeys • fish...